 TAMU has established itself as the go-to place in Peterborough for extravagant waffle and cr?pe-based delicacies – both sweet and savoury so when owner TAMU got in touch asking if I’d like to come along with a few friends to the grand opening of their second dessert bar in Peterborough, I grabbed my elasticated-waist trousers and gladly accepted.
 Continue reading “TAMU Dessert Bar, Cowgate”

 It looks like the prize of Peterborough’s Best Burger has finally been won – before the “winner” has even opened their new restaurant!

-After a couple of years of hassling nagging Handmade Burger Co. on twitter and email, even going as far as selling Peterborough to their openings team, it’s finally happening and we’re finally getting a gourmet burger restaurant in the City.?
+hassling nagging Handmade Burger Co. on twitter and email, even going as far as selling Peterborough to their openings team, it’s finally happening and we’re finally getting a gourmet burger restaurant in the City.
 Handmade Burger are arguably one of the best burger chains in the UK so their arrival is very welcome.
 Continue reading “Handmade Burger Co comes to Peterborough”